rajrao/mypublicnotes/PowerBi/PowerQuery/LoadingDataFromMicrosoftForms.md

 **Steps:**
-1. Create a blank query and enter the following in Advanced Query Editor.
-This will create a function called "GetFormsData"
+1. Create a blank query and enter the code from below in Advanced Query Editor.
+Click done.
+Rename the query as **"GetFormsData"**
   ```
   // GetFormsData
   (formId,optional minId, optional maxId) =>